tgiannak/KeyServer/README.md

 Basic Usage
 -----------

-Compile with csc, run the executable, and follow the instructions.
+Compile with csc, run the executable in Administrator mode, and follow the instructions.
 Point your phone's browser at your machine, select the UI you want, and type in the password you want to use.
 Then start your game, pick your buzzer key on your phone (or do whatever other configuration needs doing), and play.

 I recommend turning off auto-rotate on your phone, since the HTML interface does not handle landscape mode well.